Is Tampa Tap Water Safe To Drink?

 Where Does Your Contaminated Tampa Water Come From?

-As stated in Tampa’s water quality report, 98.24% of Tampa’s water comes from the Hillsborough River.
+As stated in Tampa’s water quality report, 98.24% of Tampa’s water comes from the Hillsborough River in Hillsborough County, FL.
 The Hillsborough River originates from the Green Swamp.
 This vast, mostly untouched natural ecosystem encompasses cypress swamps, hardwood forests, marshes, pine flatwoods, and sandhills.
 Covering approximately 560,000 acres in the Florida backcountry, the Green Swamp spans across parts of Polk, Lake, Sumter, Hernando, and Pasco counties.
 The other 1.76% of Tampa’s water comes from Tampa Bay Water during exceptionally dry periods.

 The safety of drinking water in Tampa can vary depending on various factors, including the source of the water and the treatment processes it undergoes.
 However, it’s important to note that even though the water in Tampa may meet safety standards, it can still contain certain impurities or contaminants that may affect its taste or quality.